 Harvard Varsity Club Hall of Fame

-The Harvard Varsity Club continues to preserve the traditions of Harvard Athletics by nominating and inducting into the Harvard Varsity Club Hall of Fame the most accomplished student-athletes graduate from Harvard.
+The Harvard Varsity Club continues to preserve the traditions of Harvard Athletics by nominating and inducting into the Harvard Varsity Club Hall of Fame the most accomplished student-athletes to have graduated from Harvard.

 The Harvard Varsity Club and a special Committee appointed by the Executive Committee of the Club oversees the Hall of Fame induction process.
 As Harvard offers the largest intercollegiate athletic program in the country, it is a challenging task to evaluate athletic achievement across 42 varsity sports.
 Therefore, strict guidelines for induction exist.
 In order to be selected into the Hall of Fame, all athletes must meet the following requirements: